VMware Cloud Well-Architected Framework: Secure Pillar – Endpoint Security for Oracle Cloud VMware Solution

 Monitoring and configuration management systems are two examples of systems that have privileged access to an organization’s workloads.
 High-profile attacks have demonstrated that these types of systems are targets for attackers to breach, allowing them to move laterally throughout the organization with ease.
 Are there sufficient controls protecting other guests from monitoring breaches?
 Does your organization use change control and source code control techniques to manage and test changes to configurations?
 How will you know if an attacker has gained access to that system?

 Workloads deployed in a Kubernetes environment require some additional considerations to prevent containers from gaining too many permissions on the node’s operating system.
 Without protections in place, containers may be able to access host resources such as processes, volumes, or network access.
-To account for this, consider using to prevent unwanted access to the host operating system.
+To account for this, consider using Kubernetes admission controllers to prevent unwanted access to the host operating system.

 In-Guest Data-at-Rest Protections

 VMware Cloud uses vSAN Data-at-Rest encryption to store data in a public cloud provider’s storage.
 It is possible to use in-guest encryption technologies like Microsoft BitLocker and Linux dm-crypt to protect workloads.
 This has performance impacts, given the double encryption (BitLocker plus vSAN Encryption), and defeats space efficiency processes like deduplication and compression (your virtual machine will consume its entire allocated disk space).
 In general, VMware does not suggest using in-guest encryption, but for some very sensitive workloads like Microsoft Active Directory it may be a suitable additional layer of defense.
 Use it sparingly due to the performance impacts and management overhead.

 Third-party integrations, such as Amazon FSx for NetApp ONTAP, may have different encryption and performance considerations depending on the features and capabilities present in those solutions.